 - we’ll explain the law to your landlord

 - if you take your case to court, we’ll help you prepare and come with you to present your application

 - we can arrange for your gas, electricity and water to be reconnected if your landlord has stopped the supply

 My landlord won’t repair my property

 If you have a complaint about the condition of your rented property, speak to your landlord first.
 If your landlord refuses to address the issue, contact us.

 Please note that tenants have certain maintenance obligations – check your agreement first to clarify your responsibilities.

 If you have been given notice to leave your rented accommodation our Pathways team can check the validity of the notice and give you advice.
-Please complete this form to request help.
+Please complete self referral portal to request help.